Board of Directors

 Alix GuerrierAlix Guerrier is a co-founder of a new educational Web company, LearnZillion.
 Prior to founding LearnZillion, he was a consultant in McKinsey & Company's Education Practice, where he advised school systems and foundations on strategic matters.
 His previous work experience includes: teaching in and directing an after-school program in one of Boston's public housing projects; working as a member of the housing group in the public finance department of an investment bank in New York; and teaching full-time for several years, including in an international school in Brazil.
 He most recently taught math at a public charter high school in San Francisco, and subsequently served on the Board of Trustees for the school.
 He is a newly elected member of the board of Capital City Public Charter School in Washington, D.C.
 Alix has an MBA from Stanford's Graduate School of Business and a Master's in Education from the Stanford University School of Education.
 He graduated from Harvard University with an AB in physics.
 He lives with his wife and daughter in Washington, D.C.

 Jacob Harold is a social change strategist, grantmaker, and author.
 Jacob came to GuideStar from the Hewlett Foundation, where he led grantmaking for the Philanthropy Program.
 Between 2006 and 2012, he oversaw $30 million in grants that, together, aimed to build a 21st-century infrastructure for smart giving.
 At the beginning of his career, Jacob worked as a climate change campaigner for Rainforest Action Network and Greenpeace USA and as organizing director at Citizen Works.
 He also worked as a consultant to nonprofits and foundations at the Bridgespan Group and as a climate change strategist for the David and Lucile Packard Foundation based at The Energy and Resources Institute in New Delhi, India.
 Jacob was named to the 2014, 2015, and 2016 NonProfit Times (NPT) Power and Influence Top 50 lists, and currently serves as a term member for the Council on Foreign Relations.
-He has written extensively on climate change and philanthropic strategy.
+He serves on the advisory boards of the Center for Effective Philanthropy, Emerging Practitioners in Philanthropy, Duke University Center for the Advancement of Social Entrepreneurship, Bright Funds Foundation, and Docusign IMPACT.
+He is a member of the editorial board of the Nonprofit and Voluntary Sector Quarterly.
+Jacob has written extensively on climate change and philanthropic strategy.
 His essays have been used as course materials at Stanford, Duke, Wharton, Harvard, and Oxford.
 He earned an AB summa cum laude from Duke University and an MBA from the Stanford Graduate School of Business with a certificate in public management.
 Harold has further training from Green Corps in grassroots organizing, Bain in business strategy, the Chinese Academy of Sciences in complex systems science, and the School for International Training in Tibetan studies.
-Harold was born and raised in Winston-Salem, North Carolina, where his parents ran small community-based nonprofit organizations.
+Jacob was born and raised in Winston-Salem, North Carolina, where his parents ran small community-based nonprofit organizations.

 Art HoweArt Howe is a former journalist, publisher, and co-founder of Verve Mobile, the world leader in location-targeted local mobile advertising.
 Based in NYC, Verve reaches more than 160 million users monthly through its network of more than 2,500 leading media companies.
 Previously, Howe was a publisher and president of more than 50 newspapers and media sites.
 He was president of Village Voice Media, the nation's leading publisher of alternative newspapers. including the Village Voice and LA Weekly—both Pulitzer Prize winners.
 In the 1990s, Howe was president and publisher of Montgomery Newspapers, which were regularly recognized as the best suburban newspapers in the nation.
 In 1998, the Pennsylvania Newspaper Publisher's Association awarded Howe its inaugural Ben Franklin Award for publishing excellence.
 Howe began his career as a writer for a number of mid-sized and large daily newspapers, including the Philadelphia Inquirer.
 His writing was recognized in a series of awards, including the Scripps Howard Public Service Award.
 In 1986, Howe was awarded the Pulitzer Prize from Columbia University.
 Howe graduated from the University of Pennsylvania and holds an M.B.A. from The Wharton School of the University of Pennsylvania.
 Howe enjoys playing Gypsy Jazz and making furniture.